-A middle aged woman who was working in production developed carpal tunnel syndrome from repetitive movements in her job.
-She was treated surgically with good outcome, and then there is struggle to find her work within any residual limitations, but she does not show for the interview, keeps her answering machine on and does not answer her cellphone.
+Avoidant Personality Disorder: A middle aged woman who had been working in production struggles to find new work.
+She does not show for the interview, keeps her answering machine on and does not answer her cellphone.
 She lives alone, has never dated, and her parents are deceased.
 She lives in a very rural area, and she appears to have no friends.
 What do you suppose is going on with her?”

 In Avoidant Personality Disorder, the individual has a lifelong pattern of feeling extremely shy, inadequate, and sensitive to rejection.
 Approximately 1% of the adult population has avoidant personality disorder, equally divided between males and females.
 The cause is unknown but is likely tied to early social experiences, rejecting events and embarrassing social situations.

 People with avoidant personality disorder are preoccupied with their own shortcomings.
 They form relationships with others only if they believe they will not be rejected.
 Loss and rejection are so painful that these people will choose to be lonely rather than risk trying to connect with others.

 Avoid activities or occupations that involve contact with others

 Be shy in social situations out of fear of doing something wrong

 Hold the view they are socially inept, inferior or unappealing to other people

 When injured, they cannot mobilize against this fear of potential rejection or criticism and simply avoid all efforts to assist them.

 A combination of antidepressant medications to reduce the mood and anxiety symptoms, and psychotherapy, particularly cognitive-behavioral approaches, may be key to mobilizing them.
 A combination of medication and psychotherapy may be more effective than either treatment alone.”